SiddardhaShayini/JivanMitra-An-AI-Elder-Companion/README.md

 ```

 The application will automatically open in a new tab in your web browser.
 You can now interact with JivanMitra\!

+Note: “This project currently runs locally (tested on Google Colab & VS Code).
+The UI is not deployed as a web app due to resource/API key limits, but the demo video shows full functionality.
+Anyone can run it locally using the instructions in README.”